aritropaul/notRich/README.md

 # notRich
-A BitCoin Price Tracker built using CoinDesk's API
+A simple BitCoin Price Tracker built using CoinDesk's API.